DrBoolean/pointfree-fantasy/README.md

 pointfree-fantasy
 =================

-Point free wrappers for fantasy land.
+Point free wrappers for [fantasy-land](https://github.com/fantasyland/fantasy-land).
 Functions are curried using lodash's curry function](http://lodash.com/docs#curry), and receive their data last.
 Gives us aliases with our familar haskell names as well.